 Children over 18 need to qualify independently under the Immigration Rules for rights of residence in the UK.
 Exceptional applications for children over 18 to accompany parents as dependants may be possible in very restricted circumstances.

-There are different maintenance requirements depending on the application being made by the main applicant, or immigration status of the sponsor, such as whether the sponsor is present and settled in the UK, the main applicant is residing in the UK on a visa, or have a right to reside under the Immigration (EEA) Regulations.
+There are different maintenance requirements depending on the application being made by the main applicant, or immigration status of the sponsor, such as whether the sponsor is present and settled in the UK, the main applicant is staying in the UK on a visa, or have rights to live under the Immigration (EEA) Regulations.

 Length of stay and right to work under the UK Dependency Visa